• Mental Health

 Relationship Challenges

 Chronic illness doesn’t just affect the person who received the diagnosis.
-Family members often have their roles change to accommodate new health concerns, which can be straining on everyone involved.
+Family members often have to change their roles to accommodate new health concerns, which can be straining on everyone involved.

 According to Arzt, “The same adjustment concerns that affect the person living with the illness occur for other family members, each in their own time and way.
 Family roles, communication and functioning can all be affected, and the problems can become worse if they are not addressed.
 As the illness advances and the caretaking needs of the person with the chronic illness become greater, helping family members remain in their roles of parents, children or partners and not allowing the caregiving tasks to become too overwhelming is a constant challenge.
 Caregiver burden can take a toll emotionally, physically and financially.”